 Are Canned Vegetables Healthy?

 They are vegetables, so they have to be healthy, right?
 Well, somewhat.
 Take a look at the back of the label and you'll probably see added sodium, which is salt.
-And while a little salt is needed in your daily nutrition, high sodium intake could lead to health concerns according to Food Insight.
+And while a little salt is an essential nutrient, high sodium intake could lead to health concerns according to Food Insight.
 To battle this, look for "low-sodium" foods and drain and rinse the canned vegetables before cooking.

 This was also a keying factor in deciding whether I liked using diced or whole canned vegetables and here are 6 other reasons why.